-The CER is subject to broader Government of Canada policy, as applicable and respecting the Commission's independent adjudicative authority.
+The CER is subject to broader Government of Canada policy, as applicable and respecting the Commission's independent adjudicative responsibilities.
 This includes policies and management requirements of the Treasury Board.
-The CER regularly works with other government departments and agencies in the interest of policy development and delivery of its legislated mandate.
+The CER regularly works with other government departments and agencies in the interest of policy development and delivery of its legislated mandate to support policy coherence and coordinate activities.

-The Governor in Council and the Minister, as applicable, may provide policy guidance and direction to the CER on matters of general application in a variety of ways, including but not limited to regulation, directions of general application on broad policy matters section 13 of the CER Act, other written policies of general application, and correspondence.
+The Governor in Council and the Minister of Energy and Natural Resources (the Minister), as applicable, may provide policy guidance and direction to the CER on matters of general application in a variety of ways, including but not limited to regulation, directions of general application on broad policy matters section 13 of the CER Act, other written policies of general application, and correspondence.
 For example, communications may pertain to matters such as the applicability of government priorities or policies to the CER, or the establishment as appropriate of objectives for the CER.